UCSBarchlab/PyRTL/README.md

 * Small and well-defined internal core structure means writing new transforms is easier
 * Batteries included means many useful components are already available and more are coming every week

+What README would be complete without a screenshot?
+Below you can see the waveform rendered right on the terminal for a small state machine written in PyRTL.

 ![Command-line waveform for PyRTL state machine]( docs/screenshots/pyrtl-statemachine.png?raw=true "PyRTL State Machine Screenshot")

 ### The 10,000 Foot Overview

 At a high level PyRTL builds the hardware structure that you *explicitly define*.
 If you are looking for a tool to take your random python code and turn it into hardware, you will have to look elsewhere.
-Instead PyRTL is designed to help you concisely and precisely describe a hardware structure that you already have worked out in detail in python.
+Instead PyRTL is designed to help you concisely and precisely describe a hardware structure (that you already have worked out in detail) in python.
 To the user it provides a set of python classes that allow you to express those hardware designs reasonably pythonically.
 For example, with WireVector you get a structure that acts very much like a python list of 1-bit wires, so that ```mywire[0:-1]``` selects everything except the most-significant-bit.
 Of course you can add, subtract, and multiply these WireVectors or concat multiple